vfarcy/hexoskelet/README.md

 vfarcy dot github dot io slash hexoskelet
 ============================

-This repository holds my blog which you can visit at vfarcy.github.io/hexoskelet.
+This repository holds my blog which you can visit at blog.farcy.me.

 You can type `npm install` at the prompt.